 Don’t get me wrong, these methods are not guaranteed to work for any 12 month old.
 It’s also unrealistic to think that these methods will work every single night.

-Related Post: How To Do A Baby Foot Massage For Sleep
+How To Do A Baby Foot Massage To Help Your Baby To Sleep

 Yes, there is such a thing as sleep regression!

 Babies and toddlers may also wake when they are teething, feeling unwell or their nappy (aka diaper) is leaking.
 Babies from the age of around 9 months also have increased separation anxiety so bare this in mind as sometimes they may just want to be close to you – these tips will not help with this I’m sorry to say!

 From implementing these strategies, I would say that my daughter went from waking most nights to then waking once a fortnight (as a rough estimate).

 So, my 12 month maternity leave was drawing to an end soon and my daughter was still waking up most nights.
 I knew something had to change.
 The last thing I wanted was to be feeling dog tired at work as a result of continuously being disturbed night after night.

 And so I rang my daughter’s health visitor and asked for her advice.
 The number 1 tip she gave me was to remove the sleep crutches.
 Below are a list of things that I believe helped my daughter to sleep better – number 1 and 2 made a huge difference very quickly.

 1. Get your 1 year old sleeping in their own room (if you haven’t already)

 If you haven’t already then allow your 12 month old to sleep in their own room without any disturbance.

 Following official guidelines, the Baby Sleep Info Source recommend that babies should be at least 6 months old before they are put in their own room; it should therefore not be a problem for most 12 month olds to be in their own room.
 You can always check this out with your babies healthcare provider to make sure that they agree it’s safe.